Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

 \section{Landau free-energy expansion}

-In this section, we construct a phenomenological Landau expansion of the free energy and focus on the minimal set of necessary ingredients, i.e., the primary single-component OPs $\Delta_{1}$, $\Delta_{2}$, and $M$.
-Based on this theory, we are able to generate phase diagrams that agree with state-of-the art experimental observations \cite{khim_field-induced_2021, ogata_parity_2023, landaeta_field-angle_2022, khanenko_origin_2025, kibune_observation_2022, khim_coexistence_2024, hafner_possible_2022, khanenko_phase_2025} and to analyze the complex interplay between magnetism, superconductivity, and an applied magnetic field in $\mathrm{CeRh_2As_2}$.
+In this section, we construct a phenomenological Landau expansion of the free energy.
+Based on this theory, we are able to generate phase diagrams that agree with state-of-the art experimental observations \cite{khim_field-induced_2021, ogata_parity_2023, landaeta_field-angle_2022, khanenko_origin_2025, kibune_observation_2022, khim_coexistence_2024, hafner_possible_2022, khanenko_phase_2025} and to analyze the complex interplay between magnetism, superconductivity, and an applied magnetic field in CeRh\textsubscript{2}As\textsubscript{2}.